flyteorg/flytesnacks/cookbook_se/docs/README.md

 # FlyteSnacks Docs
 Welcome to Flytesnacks documentation.
-To generate the documentation run
+To generate the documentation first install dev_requirements.txt, then run

 ```bash
 make html